Our Responsibility Towards the Environment

-It is now widely recognised that financial services companies have an important part to play in supporting the transition to a carbon neutral economy and addressing the risks posed by climate change.
-Close Brothers takes these challenges very seriously, and we work to limit the impact of our operations on the environment and to take actions that make a positive contribution to the world around us.
+We take our responsibility towards the environment very seriously and recognise the important part Close Brothers has to play in supporting the transition to a carbon neutral economy.
+Our efforts to reduce the impact of our operations on the environment continue at pace, and we strive to take actions that make a positive contribution to the world around us.

 Our green energy lending business has been a leading provider of finance to the renewable energy sector for a number of years, supporting schemes for wind, solar and hydro power developments.
 We are also aware of our responsibility to protect natural resources and act sustainably, and continue to monitor ways to lower our energy consumption, reduce emissions and increase recycling.